hozumi/session-expiry/README.md

 # session-expiry

 Session-expiry is a Clojure/Ring middleware that set session expiration.
-Sessions are expired after a specified time from last access.
+Sessions are expired after a specified time from the last access.
 Expired session is removed when request come, but session id isn't changed.

 ## Usage